truecharts/website/docs/manual/helm/common/index.md

 #### `operator.verify.enabled`

-Enables or disables the verification of operators
+Enables or disables the verification of system

 |            |                           |
 | ---------- | ------------------------- |